llord1/llord1.github.io/LegalSurvey.md

 Other

-Lawyers may choose to focus on different areas of the law.
-The cliental they encounter may be influenced by this specialization.
-Inquiring into one's area of specialization will highlight which areas of the law may be associated with a need to speak multiple languages; more specifically, which areas of the law in Saint Lucia are more likely to require an understanding of  Saint Lucian Kwéyòl language.
+Lawyers may choose different working environments, and such a choice would influence the type of clientele typically encountered.
+Inquiring into a lawyer's work environment can provide additional insight into the language needs of Saint Lucia's legal system.

 4. Please indicate your area(s) of practice; please check all that apply.